conwnet/github1s/docs/guide.md

 > For API requests using Basic Authentication or OAuth, you can make up to 5,000 requests per hour.

 So, if you meet some problems when you use GitHub1s, even if you are using newer browsers, you could try to set a [GitHub OAuth Token](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#oauth2-token-sent-in-a-header).
 Don't worry, we cannot see your token.
-It only stores in your browser [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) with [VS Code Extension globalState API](https://code.visualstudio.com/api/references/vscode-api#ExtensionContext) (Actually we don't have a server, do we?).
+It is only stored in your browser [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) with [VS Code Extension globalState API](https://code.visualstudio.com/api/references/vscode-api#ExtensionContext) (Actually we don't have a server, do we?).

 But this does not mean the token is absolutely safe, **don't forget to clean it while you are using a device that doesn't belong to you**.